Watee22/epubTranslator/README.md

 ## Credits

-Modified the EpubTranslator module for EPUB file processing and translation.
+- Modified the EpubTranslator module for EPUB file processing and translation.
-Used the common words list from `https://github.com/oprogramador/most-common-words-by-language`
+- Used the common en words list from `https://github.com/oprogramador/most-common-words-by-language`

 ## TODO
-1.more languages
+- 1.more languages
-2.docker development
+- 2.docker development
-3.modifiable prompts
+- 3.modifiable prompts